Jason2Brownlee/MachineLearningMischief/README.md

 # Machine Learning Mischief

-_What if we "bend" our machine learning experiments toward achieving a preconceived goal?_
+_What if we "bend" our machine learning experiments towards achieving a preconceived goal?_

 Generally, this is _unethical_ and might be called [_cherry picking_](https://en.wikipedia.org/wiki/Cherry_picking), [_data dredging_](https://en.wikipedia.org/wiki/Data_dredging), or _gaming results_.